BuidlerHouse/ETHGlobal-SF-2024/README.md

 TL;DR: dAIp is a website builder for creating composable, IP-protected Dapps, empowering builders' monetization through AI and royalties.

-In today’s crypto world, creating fully functioning Dapps is costly and complex, limiting adoption despite growing blockchain infrastructure. dAIp aims to solve this by leveraging AI to simplify the Dapp creation process, reducing technical barriers and costs.
+Creating fully functioning Dapps is costly and complex, limiting adoption despite growing blockchain infrastructure. dAIp aims to solve this by leveraging AI to simplify the Dapp creation process, reducing technical barriers and costs.
 Our platform empowers teams of all sizes to customize Dapp templates effortlessly, fostering more real-world Web3 use cases. dAIp also addresses the IP of AI-generated creations, incorporating royalty systems, group collaboration, and a dispute resolution module, ensuring creators' rights and fair distribution of rewards.

 ## Features